jorgesmrr/nextjs-trivia/README.md

 # nextjs-trivia

-A trivia app made with Next.js.
+A trivia app I made with Next.js to learn some new things.
+This is a work in progress.

-## Warning

-This project is just an experiment to learn new things :)

 ## See it working